mackenly/openchurchapp/README.md

 ## Usage

 The goal of this project is to make creating your church app as easy as possible.
 We understand that every church doesn't have the budget to hire a developer.
+Learn more here: [Open Church App](https://www.tricitiesmediagroup.com/openchurchapp/)

 ## Planned Features